10 Best Herbal Juices For Back Pain

 silybum marianum juice

-Silybum marianum, also known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including its anti-inflammatory and antioxidant properties.
+Silybum marianum, also known as milk thistle, is a herbal plant often used in the form of juice to support liver health, but it has also been explored for its potential benefits in alleviating back pain.

 achillea millefolium juice